Night Beats: History

+Later that year, on June 21, 2019, studio album: Night Beats Perform The Sonics 'Boom was released.

-In late 2020, Blackwell signed Night Beats to Fuzz Club Records.
-Outlaw R&B, the fifth Night Beats studio album was released on June 4, 2021.
+Then in late 2020, Blackwell signed Night Beats to Fuzz Club Records.
+Outlaw R&B, the next Night Beats studio album was released on June 4, 2021.
 A live album, Levitation Sessions, was released via The Reverberation Appreciation Society in August 2021.

 In 2022, Danny teamed up with Carolina Faruolo (ex-Los Bitchos) to release the Tropicalia influenced album Monte Carlo on the Seattle based Suicide Squeeze Records.
 He also has a collaborative project called UFO Club, with Christian Bland from the band the Black Angels.
-Notably, the song "Right/Wrong," was the official song of the Melbourne Queer Film Festival in 2022.
+[3] Notably, the song "Right/Wrong," was the official song of the Melbourne Queer Film Festival in 2022.